gavhu10/MessageJar/README.md

 Slash commands are how you manage your rooms (or jars).
 To use them, send them like a normal message.

 Send the `/help` command to print this message.
 Use `/add my_friend` to add user "my_friend".
 The `/remove` command is remarkable similar, although it accomplishes the inverse operation.
 To use it, send the message `/remove not_my_friend` to remove the user "not_my_friend".
 You can leave a room by sending the `/leave` command, although if you created the room, you will have to delete the room instead.
-This is done by sending the `/delete` command. (you will have to reload to see the effects.)
+This is done by sending the `/delete` command.
 But be careful: there is no recovering lost rooms.
+To empty a room, send the `/clear` command.
+Just like the `/delete` command, only admins can perform this action and you will have to reload to see the effects.

 ## Invite links